AOMediaCodec/svt-av1/Docs/svt-av1_encoder_user_guide.md

 Example: 72 core machine:

-72 cores x --lp 1 --unpin 1 (In order to maximize the CPU utilization 72 jobs are run simultaneously with each job utilitizing 1 core without being pined to a specific core)
+72 jobs x --lp 1 --unpin 1 (In order to maximize the CPU utilization 72 jobs are run simultaneously with each job utilitizing 1 core without being pined to a specific core)

-36 cores x --lp 2 --unpin 1
+36 jobs x --lp 2 --unpin 1

-18 cores x --lp 4 --unpin 1
+18 jobs x --lp 4 --unpin 1

 (`-ss`) and (`-unpin 1`) is not a valid combination.(`-unpin`) is overwritten to 0 when (`-ss`) is used.
 ## Legal Disclaimer